Tredegar Iron Works: After the Civil War

 At the outset of hostilities, Anderson had wisely secured Tredegar assets overseas for the duration of the Civil War and, therefore, was able to restore his business when the Confederate currency collapsed.
 He petitioned U.S. President Andrew Johnson for a pardon for himself and Tredegar and was back in business before the end of 1865, regaining full ownership in 1867.
 That same year, Tredegar incorporated with a stock of $1,000,000.

 Francis Thomas Glasgow, the father of Virginia writer and suffragist Ellen Glasgow, was a manager at Tredegar Iron Works, and Joseph Reid Anderson was her maternal uncle.

 By 1873, Tredegar Iron Works was employing 1,200 workers and was a profitable business.
 However, the Panic of 1873 hit the company hard, and as a result of financing difficulties it did not transition to steel, and so faded from national prominence.

 The neighborhood of Oregon Hill cropped up as a company town-like development.
 When Joseph Anderson died on a vacation in New Hampshire in 1892, he was succeeded by his son Colonel Archer Anderson.
-The Tredegar company remained in business throughout the first half of the 20th century, and supplied requirements of the armed forces of the United States during World War I and World War II.
-In 1957, Anderson's descendants sold the land to Ethyl Corporation, which began restoration of some of the surviving structures.
+The Tredegar company remained in operation into the mid-20th century, providing small arms and munitions to U.S. forces during the Spanish–American War, World War I and World War II.
+In 1957, Anderson's descendants sold the land to the Albemarle Paper Company.
+After acquiring and merging with Ethyl Corporation in 1962, the company began restoration of the extant buildings and later submitted a nomination for Tredegar's listing on the National Register of Historic Places.